-The Access and Visitation Program is a resource for non-custodial parents to seek access to and visitation with their children.
-There are five access and visitation coordinators in six judicial districts that work directly with non-custodial parents who want to have visitation with their children but have limited or no contact with them.
-The coordinators assist non-custodial parents in removing barriers that prevent them from visiting their children.
+The Access and Visitation Program is a resource for non-custodial parents who seek access to and visitation with their children.
+There are five access and visitation coordinators in seven judicial districts that work directly with non-custodial parents who want to have visitation with their children but have limited or no contact with them.
+One additional coordinator is available to travel and take referrals statewide.
+Coordinators assist non-custodial parents in removing barriers that prevent them from visiting their children.

 Non-custodial parents, both mothers and fathers, who are experiencing barriers in gaining access to and visitation with their children.
 This includes: